indraai/deva.nsa/README.md

 # deva.nsa
-The NSA Deva a prototype Deva that is not official or supported by the National Security Agency but meant to provide a CIA VLA prototype for demonstration purposes only at this time.
+The NSA Deva a prototype Deva that is not official or supported by the National Security Agency but meant to provide a NSA VLA prototype for demonstration purposes only at this time.

 Copyright ©2025 Quinn A Michaels; All rights reserved.
 Legal Signature Required For Lawful Use.